mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 They did release the code, but I unfortunately couldn't find the original version the interns wrote.
 The earliest version I could find was from 2011, at which point the code had been rewritten from C# to C++.
 I suspect that was part of the [Copilot 2.0](https://www.joelonsoftware.com/2007/01/26/copilot-20-ships/), as that's when they added Mac support, and they probably didn't feel like running .NET on Mac.

 https://web.archive.org/web/20150911071232/https://www.copilot.com/copilot_helper_src.zip/

+## _Make Better Software: The Training Series_

+Five years later, Fog Creek collaborated once again with Boondoggle Media on a video course called [_Make Better Software: The Training Series_](https://boondogglemedia.com/project/make-better-software/).
+Fog Creek [used to sell this course](https://web.archive.org/web/20110711014829/http://training.fogcreek.com/order.html) for $2000, but now Boondoggle Media has released it [free on YouTube](https://www.youtube.com/playlist?list=PLcIkt5s7w8D0ywp0CBmNFWRTFZic3pWNn).

+I'm watching it, and it's pretty good.
+It's kind of like a video version of Joel Spolsky's most famous blog posts, and they show how they put those ideas into practice at Fog Creek.

 ## Where are they now?